landonturner/lturner.net/source/blog/building-this-blog.md

 ```

 Something that this process is missing is live browser reloads.
 Anyone who is
-familiar with webpack knows the default dev server will execaute a reload
+familiar with webpack knows the default dev server will execute a reload
 whenever the build is finished.
-Sometime in the future I may try to work that
+Sometime in the future, I may try to work that
 in.
 I figure this is going to involve replacing nginx with a custom server with
 websocket functionality.
 I suspect there may be a library to easily do this,
 and if not this seems like a great idea of something to open source.